For Global Professional Services Firms, Remote & Hybrid Workforce Means More Compliance Issues

 “Organizations will integrate compliance programs from across their enterprise to drive efficiencies … Facilitating integration of compliance programs through greater knowledge sharing, leveraging of common systems and controls and coordination between teams will drive synergies through harmonizing processes and approaches” to the various aspects of a compliance program.

-Profitability is a primary growth enabler in professional service firms, but the lack of a holistic approach for compliance and data governance is not only adding to their operational costs but impacting their potential growth opportunities.
-Labor compliance has been a key focus over the last few years especially with professional services firms being hit with multiple overtime, meal breaks and other labor litigations closely tied with how time is spent, in what measure and on what tasks.
-Having time data handy and leveraging that with local pay rules information informs any IT services or consulting firm if they are on track w.r.t their mandatory compliance needs.
+Profitability is a primary growth enabler for professional service firms, but the lack of a holistic approach for compliance support and data governance is not only adding to their operational costs but impacting their potential growth opportunities.
+Labor compliance has been a key focus area over the last few years, especially with professional services firms being hit with multiple overtime, meal breaks, and other labor litigations closely tied with how time is spent, in what measure and on what tasks.
+Having time data handy and leveraging that with local pay rules information informs any IT services or consulting firm if they are on track with respect to their mandatory compliance needs.

-Integration of the entire time tracking ecosystem is a primary challenge and hindering their future growth.
-As professional services are looking to scale their business and enter new markets, the siloed approach for compliance and data governance will only exacerbate the problem in the future.
+Integration of the entire time-tracking ecosystem is a primary challenge that hinders their future growth.
+As professional services are looking to scale their business and enter new markets, a siloed approach to compliance and data governance will only exacerbate the problem in the future.
 It’s time to re-evaluate your business and be a future-ready company.

 Data Silos Increase the Risk of Non-compliance

-Did you know that organizations pay anywhere between $8M and $30M a year towards non-compliance?
-As business models shift towards a hybrid digital workplace, one of the risks organizations face is compliance with the latest industry standards and recognizing revenue in a compliant way without complex timesheets and manual spreadsheets.
+Did you know that organizations pay anywhere between $8M and $30M a year for non-compliance?
+As business models shift toward a hybrid digital workplace, one of the risks organizations faces is compliance with the latest industry standards and recognizing revenue in a compliant way without complex timesheets and manual spreadsheets.

 Today most large service organizations manage compliance within a fragmented organizational structure.
 This fragmented approach has led to an impeded visibility of employee’s project hours and processes that may fail to comply with various regulations.

 Also, government regulations like the Fair Labor Standards Act (FLSA) require meticulous record-keeping to track activities, and extensive documentation to prove compliance.
 Difficulties in interpreting laws, a lack of processes, and widely varying regional requirements all combine to make compliance with labor regulations a struggle for many organizations.
 Between 2010-2019, US businesses paid $5.3 billion to settle wage and hour labor disputes.
 Of that, $731 million got paid out in 2019 alone.
 The cost of non-compliance is more than twice that of compliance costs.
-Services organizations need to stop looking at compliance as a mere function to comply with certain rules and regulations, but look beyond enforcing these rules and embedding compliance as an invisible layer within the business.
+Services organizations need to stop looking at compliance as a mere function and work toward embedding compliance support as an invisible layer within the business.

 Never before has technological advancement offered more innovation and transformation opportunities for large services organizations.
 Intelligent technologies allow firms to grow revenue and minimize compliance burden.

-Take this large IT enterprise of around 50K employees with two dozen time tracking systems, multiple ERPS, and 60+ rules engines.
-Within a year, they could consolidate their time tracking systems, harmonize their data governance and manage their compliance requirements from a single platform.
-They could also eliminate the number of home-grown regional compliance systems they were using.
+Take this large IT enterprise of around 50K employees with two dozen time-tracking systems, multiple ERPS, and 60+ rules engines.
+Within a year, they could consolidate their time-tracking systems, harmonize their data governance and manage their compliance requirements using a single platform.
+They could also eliminate the number of home-grown regional compliance support systems they were using.
 By harmonizing their data governance, they could consolidate their financial data and downsize a few legacy ERP systems – a big operational cost savings for their business.
-Integrating their time tracking to a single platform not only had a ripple effect on their overarching organization’s ecosystem which gave them global real-time visibility into their employee time.
+Integrating their time tracking to a single platform not only had a ripple effect on their overarching organization’s ecosystem, which gave them global real-time visibility into their employee time.
 It also allowed them to reduce the number of other internal back-office systems that relied on payroll processing and interconnected to the overall ecosystem.

 Inefficient Data Governance Hits Productivity